scatmanFATMAN/myfs/README.md

 # MyFS - A FUSE file system integrated with MariaDB.

 ## What is this?
-This implements the FUSE API to create a file system that manages its files in a MariaDB database.
+MyFS is a user land file system written in C that implements the FUSE API to create a file system that manages its files in a MariaDB database.
 This is just a hobby project of mine because I was bored and wanted to learn something new, so I decided to learn FUSE.
 I didn't want to do something boring by simply creating files on the host file system again, so I thought creating them in a database might be kind of fun.

 ## How does it work?